Probing quantum effects with classical stochastic analogs: Conclusion

-{\it Conclusion.---} We highlighted an analogy between an open quantum system immersed in a thermal bath and a classical nonlinear stochastic process (McKean-Vlasov process).
+We highlighted an analogy between an open quantum system immersed in a thermal bath and a classical nonlinear stochastic process (McKean-Vlasov process).
 This correspondence opened up the possibility to build a classical analog of the quantum model, by evolving many stochastic trajectories in parallel and using their distribution to reconstruct the quantum Bohm potential.
 This classical analog was realized both numerically and experimentally, evidencing typical quantum effects such as long-lasting correlations and quantum tunneling.

-The present work is a first step in the experimental implementation of classical analogs of quantum systems using optically trapped Brownian particles.
-Of course, the QDD equation used here is a highly specific model, whose validity is constrained by several conditions.
-But the approach outlined in this work should pave the way to the classical realization of fully quantum evolutions, described in their most general case by the time-dependent Schr\"odinger equation.
+The present work is a first step in the experimental implementation of classical analogs of quantum systems using optically trapped Brownian particles, which should provide an original platform for probing the subtle connections between quantum mechanics and stochastic thermodynamics.
+We emphasize that our approach is obviously not limited to the QDD framework, whose validity is constrained by several conditions.
+It can, for instance, be extended to classically emulate fully quantum evolutions, described in the most general scenario by the time-dependent Schr{\"o}dinger equation.
+This non-trivial generalization should lead to classical stochastic systems specifically designed to access the controlled exploration of many fundamental quantum effects, such as quantum correlations, quantum decoherence, and quantum chaos.

-{\bf Acknowledgements}\\ We acknowledge support of the French National Research Agency (ANR) through the Programme d'Investissement d'Avenir under contract ANR-17-EURE-0024, the ANR Equipex Union (ANR-10-EQPX-52-01), the Labex NIE projects (ANR-11-LABX-0058 NIE), and the University of Strasbourg Institute for Advanced Study (USIAS) (ANR-10-IDEX-0002-02).
+{\bf Acknowledgements}\\ This work of the Interdisciplinary Thematic Institute QMat, as part of the ITI 2021 2028 program of the University of Strasbourg, CNRS and Inserm, was supported by IdEx Unistra (ANR 10 IDEX 0002), by SFRI STRAT'US project (ANR 20 SFRI 0012), by the Labex NIE (ANR-11-LABX-0058 NIE) and CSC (ANR-10-LABX-0026 CSC) projects, and by the University of Strasbourg Institute for Advanced Study (USIAS) (ANR-10-IDEX-0002-02) under the framework of the French Investments for the Future Program.